emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, show and anime. ✔️
 1. It has watchlists and continue watching. ✔️
 1. It has a recommendations, collections, and an AI. ✔️

 ***
-## Cineby
-### Score: 18/20
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. 8 english + 8 non english sources that auto-switch if one fails. ✔️
-1. Auto-next works as expected. ✔️
-1. UI is solid, feels clean and modern. ✔️
-1. You can add your own subtitles, search for subtitles, and adjust them. ✔️
-1. It has movies, shows and anime. ✔️
-1. The site has watchlists + history. ✔️
-1. Site is lacking in terms of media discovery tools. ❌

-***
 ## Broflix